List of Java Testing Frameworks and Tools:

 JSP (JAVA Server Pages – The View Component)

-Therefore, it’s preferable to cover JSPs in functional or integration testing, though unit testing can also be performed.
-Since JSPs are tightly coupled with the servlet container, separate testing requires simulating request and response behavior.
-TagUnit can be used to test the taglibs within JSP Pages.
-See the list of frameworks for testing JSPs below.
+JSP is converted into a Servlet, which is a Java class, while functioning.
+While JUnit can be used for testing JSPs, it is preferable to involve JSPs in functional or integration testing from a design standpoint, though unit testing can also be carried out.
+Because JSPs are closely linked with the servlet container, individual testing requires the simulation of request and response behaviour.
+TagUnit can be used for testing the taglibs within JSP Pages.
+More information about these frameworks is provided below.

 #5) TagUnit

-Here’s a sample built-in code tag:
+Below is a sample intrinsic code tag:

 <%@ taglib uri="http://java.sun.com/jsp/jstl/core" prefix="c" %> <html> <head> <title </title> </head> <body> <c:forEach var="countvar" begin="1" end="4"> Count <c:out value="${countvar}"/> </c:forEach> </body> </html>